charliepark/sinatra_boilerplate/README.md

 # Sinatra Boilerplate

 This is just a template I'm setting up for firing up Sinatra apps quickly.
 You're welcome to build on it, if you like.
+It's far from finished.

 ## Some General Notes

 Authentication is handled via [OmniAuth](https://github.com/intridea/omniauth), specifically using another template I created, [OmniAuth for Sinatra](https://github.com/charliepark/omniauth-for-sinatra).
 You'll need OAuth keys from a third-party, like Twitter.

-The app requires a file in the root directory, called 'config.rb'.
+The app requires a file in the ~/config directory, called 'config.rb'.
 This will need a few variables:
 * CONSUMER_KEY = <the consumer key for your OAuth provider>
 * CONSUMER_SECRET = <the consumer secret for your OAuth provider>
 * SECRET_CSRF_TOKEN = <some long and hard-to-guess string, used to protect from CSRF>